Sue: Peladon… Peladon. The name rings a bell…

 Me: Close enough.

-Sue: Is the reason that they made this story again because they had all the costumes and sets sitting in storage?
+Sue: Did they make this story again because all the sets and costumes were sitting in storage?
 That’s the real reason, isn’t it?
-I mean, who was crying out for a sequel to the last one set on Peladon?
+I mean, who was crying out for a sequel to the other one set on Peladon?
 It doesn’t make any sense.

-Sue: How come he can talk reasonably OK, while all the other Ice Warriors sound asthmatic?
-That doesn’t seem very fair.
+Sue: That was helpful.
+Thanks.
+He should turn up at the beginning of every episode to explain the bits I’ve missed.
+And how come he can talk reasonably okay, while all the other Ice Warriors sound asthmatic?
+That doesn’t seem fair.

-The Doctor asks Sarah if the Ice Warrior silhouette she saw through the refinery’s window matches that of Sskel, the Ice Warrior currently guarding them.
+The Doctor asks Sarah if the Ice Warrior silhouette she saw through the refinery’s window matches that of Sskel, the Ice Warrior who’s guarding them.

-Sue: How can she possibly tell?
+Sue: How can she tell?
 They all look the same to me.

-Sue: Yes, we were both very trendy, what can I say?
+Sue: What can I say?
+We were both very trendy.
 I’m not convinced by her Christmas jumper, though.
 I wouldn’t have been seen dead in a jumper like that.

-As Ettis riles the miners up into a frenzy, Sue spots a familiar face.
+As Ettis riles the miners, Sue spots a familiar face.

-The Doctor manages to persuade the miners to return to work and things begin to settle down.
+The Doctor persuades the miners to return to work.

 Sue: THE END!

-But no, we’re only just over halfway through this story.
-It truly is a harrowing thought.
+Sadly, we’re only halfway through this story, which is a truly harrowing thought, actually.

-Sue: I like the way the Doctor is wearing a lot of green in this story.
+Sue: I like the way the Doctor is wearing green in this story.
 It’s almost as if he knew the Ice Warriors were going to show up and he didn’t want to clash with them.

-The Doctor decides to turn up the heat, which will inevitably result in the Ice Warriors feeling groggier and groggier…
+The Doctor turns up the heat, which results in the Ice Warriors feeling groggier and groggier.

-The Doctor rushes off to stop Ettis who has positioned a sonic lance in the direction of the citadel.
-But before he goes, Gebek hands the Doctor a sword.
+The Doctor rushes off to stop Ettis, who is currently pointing a sonic lance at the citadel.
+But before he goes, Gebek hands him a sword.

 Sue: Why did the Doctor accept that weapon?
-That’s not a very Doctorish thing to do, is it?
-But then again, he does like a good swashbuckle.
+That wasn’t a very Doctorish thing to do.
+Then again, he does like a good swashbuckle.

-And, would you believe it, that’s exactly what he get because Ettis – who is quite literally as mad as a badger – threatens to destroy everyone.
-The resultant fight is very interesting for all the wrong reasons.
+And that’s exactly what he gets, because Ettis – who literally is as mad as a badger – wants to kill everyone.

-Sue: Who the hell is that?
-Did Jon Pertwee just regenerate in the middle of a fight scene?
+Sue: (Pointing at Terry Walsh) Who the hell is that?
+Did Jon Pertwee regenerate in the middle of a fight scene?

-After head-butting the Doctor in the balls, Ettis switches on the lance.
-But Azaxyr has already booby-trapped it and the machine blows up in the mad miner’s face.
+After head-butting the Doctor in the balls, Ettis activates the sonic lance.
+But Azaxyr has booby-trapped it and the machine blows up in the mad miner’s face.

-Sue: Do you think Pertwee was far enough away from that explosion?
+Sue: Do you think Jon Pertwee was far enough away from that explosion?

-Me: Yeah, I bet he was in the BBC canteen by that point.top
+Me: Yeah, I bet he was in the BBC canteen by that point.

 Sue: I knew Eckerslike was in on it.
-Pfft.top
+Pfft.

-After a slow, and frankly tedious, Part Five (although Sue did enjoy the cliffhanger), we attempt to rouse ourselves for one last journey to Peladon.
+After a slow, and frankly tedious, Part Five (although Sue did enjoy the cliffhanger), we rouse ourselves for one last trip to Peladon.

-Sue: Eckerslike always has his hands in his pockets.
-Never a trust a man who never takes his hands out of his pockets.
+Sue: Eckerslike’s hands are always in his pockets.
+Never a trust a man who doesn’t take his hands out of his pockets.

-The Doctor uncovers Eckersley’s weaponised Aggedor statue, which he teleports to some miners so he can gain their trust.
+The Doctor uncovers Eckersley’s weaponised Aggedor statue, which he then teleports to some miners in order to gain their trust.

 Sue: Wouldn’t it be funny if the Doctor’s elbow accidentally landed on the big red button and he killed them all?

-It would, if only the Doctor didn’t spend several minutes calmly murdering Ice Warriors.
+It would, if only the Doctor didn’t spend several minutes murdering Ice Warriors.

-Sue: This Doctor really doesn’t give a hoot for the sanctity of life, does he?
-He’ll kill just about anything given half the chance.
+Sue: This Doctor doesn’t give a hoot for the sanctity of life.
+He’d kill anything given the chance.

-Eckersley halts the Doctor’s killing spree with his sonic security system, and at one point the Doctor looks like he’s being attacked by a mobile disco.
+Eckersley ends the Doctor’s killing spree with a sonic security system that reminds Sue of a mobile disco.

-Sue: It looks like the Doctor is going to regenerate.
+Sue: It looks like the Doctor’s going to regenerate.
 Actually, when does this Doctor regenerate?
-We can’t be far off now.
+It can’t be long now.

 Me: In just under three minutes.

-Sue: Really?
-He regenerates at the end of this episode?
-Why didn’t you tell me?
+Sue: What?
+He regenerates in this episode?
+Why didn’t you say so?

-Me: I wanted to keep it a surprise.
+Me: I wanted it to be a surprise.

-Sue: Oh, I’m really excited now.
+Sue: Oh, I’m excited now.
 It’s not a great story to go out on, though.
-Regenerating in front of a giant cock.
-That’s not good.
+Regenerating in front of a giant cock can’t be good.

-As Sarah rushes off to visit the Doctor’s corpse, Sue comes to a startling conclusion.
+Sarah rushes off to tend to the Doctor’s corpse.

 Sue: He died for some stupid badgers.
-This is actually quite sad…
+This is quite sad, actually.

-Sue: She doesn’t vary her performance at all.
-She looks very nice but that’s about it.
+Sue: She never varies her performance.
+She looks nice, but that’s about it.

-In a last-ditch attempt at securing his freedom, Eckersley kidnaps Queen Thalira and the Doctor sends the real Aggedor after him.
-The poor thing is promptly shot in the head, but not before he manages to maul the mad mineralogist to death.
+Eckersley kidnaps Queen Thalira and the Doctor sends the real Aggedor after him.
+The poor thing is promptly shot in the head, but not before it mauls the mad mineralogist to death.

 Queen Thalira thanks the Doctor for his actions.
 “We are forever in your debt,” she tells him.

-Sue: Yes, you have saved us a small fortune in vet bills.
+Sue: You’ve saved them a small fortune in vet bills.

-The episode concludes with the Doctor scolding Sarah before he drags her into the TARDIS by her ear.
-And, just like she was a naughty schoolgirl, Sarah giggles.
+The episode concludes with the Doctor scolding Sarah as he drags her into the TARDIS by her ear.
+Sarah giggles like a naughty schoolgirl.

 Sue: What a fantastic role model for feminism.
-Good grief.top
+Good grief.

 Sue: That was tedious.
 I mean, what was the point?
 We’ve seen it all before.
-And it was shorter last time, too!
+And it was shorter last time, as well!
 I despair.